webmachinelearning/proofreader-api/README.md

 If the download fails, then `downloadprogress` events will stop being fired, and the promise returned by `create()` will be rejected with a "`NetworkError`" `DOMException`.

-Note that some implementations might require multiple entities to be downloaded, e.g., a base model plus a LoRA fine-tuning.
+Note that some implementations might require multiple entities to be downloaded, e.g. a base model plus a LoRA fine-tuning.
 In such a case, web developers do not get the ability to monitor the individual downloads.
 All of them are bundled into the overall `downloadprogress` events, and the `create()` promise is not fulfilled until all downloads and loads are successful.

 ### Destruction and aborting